EmmaCov/allisone_exercise/README.md

 Diamonds are rare because of the incredibly powerful forces needed to create them and therefore they are considered to be very costly.

-The goal of this project is to do a regression on diamond prices.
-To do that we will present the dataset we will use, and then present the methods used and their results.
+The goal of this project is to do a regression on diamond prices using an API.

 ## *Required librairies*